Strategic Solutions to Reverse the Cycle of Deferring Maintenance

 The Board-Manager Conflict

 An Anti-Repair Philosophy that Consistently Allows Underfunded Budgets

 Choosing a management company to manage a multi-million-dollar asset from an unregulated, unlicensed industry takes a leap of faith.
 Management companies understand that this is a daunting, if not dicey, undertaking for boards.
 Boards will either let the manager manage the property or a board will manage the property around the manager.
 It’s common for these relationships to deteriorate until they finally end, sometimes badly.

 Infighting among board members begins with defining the HOA’s priorities, and opinions collide over which options will provide the quickest (read, convenient) and least painful (read, lowest cost) solutions.

 There are three stereotypes serving on most every board.
-The retiree living on a fixed income at the end of their means can’t afford an extra expense.
+The retiree living on a fixed income at the end of their means who can’t afford any extra expense.
 There is the first-time home buyer who is typically younger and upwardly mobile who wants to increase their investment value.
 Last is the investor who is renting out their property and doesn’t want to spend monies that reduce rental income.